 Orthopaedic Residency Program, which included training at Massachusetts

 General Hospital and Brigham and Women’s Hospital.
 Dr. Banffy went

-on to train at Kerlan-Jobe Orthopaedic Clinic as a Sports Medicine Fellow
+on to train at Kerlan-Jobe Orthopaedic Clinic, a founding partner of the

-in 2011.
-He is a certified member of the American Board of Orthopaedic
+He is a certified member of the American Board of Orthopaedic Surgery

 Dr. Banffy is an active researcher and has published several scientific